How Tan Can You Get? – The Definitive Guide

 If you think you have reached your tan limit, and no matter how many times you sit in the sun or spend time in the sunbed, your skin does not darken, you might be looking for an alternative.

-The safest way to proceed, to darken your skin, is to use a self-tanner (we like this vegan one from St. Tropez) or a spray tan.
 There will be the right tan color to help you darken your skin more to a deeper bronze tone, but you can achieve this without having to spend more time in the sun.

-Your skin will love the change from tanning to spray tanning, and not having to sizzle away in the sun, no matter your skin type.
-You’ll have more control over how even your color is, and how dark you want to go.
+Your skin will love the change from tanning to spray tanning, and you won’t have to sizzle away in the sun, regardless of your skin type.

 What Factors Affect How Much You Tan?

-There are quite a few factors that affect how much your skin can tan.
-The main factor is your skin tone and how your skin fairs in the sun, but there are also environmental factors that can affect your tan too.
+The main factor is your skin tone and how your skin fares in the sun, but there are also environmental factors that can affect your tan.

 Here are some factors that affect how much you might tan: